Fetus in Scrabble and Meaning

 Etymology

-From Proto-Italic *fētos, from earlier *θētos, from Proto-Indo-European *dʰeh₁(i)-to, from Proto-Indo-European *dʰeh₁(y)-, see also Sanskrit धयति (dhayati), Avestan 𐬛𐬀𐬉𐬥𐬎 (daēnu), Old Armenian դիեմ (diem), Lithuanian žįsti and Old Church Slavonic доити (doiti).
+From Proto-Italic *fētos, from earlier *θētos, from Proto-Indo-European *dʰeh₁-to-s, from *dʰeh₁(y)- (to nurse, suckle), see also Sanskrit धयति (dháyati, to suck, suckle), Avestan 𐬛𐬀𐬉𐬥𐬎 (daēnu), Old Armenian դիեմ (diem, to suck mother's milk), Lithuanian žįsti (to suckle, nurse), and Old Church Slavonic доити (doiti, to breastfeed, suckle).

 Pronunciation